christhekeele/matcha/README.md

 Since it pokes around in compiler internals, it is important to get ahead of upcoming changes to the language.
 This is accomplished with [nightly builds][test-edge] against the latest versions of Elixir, erlang/OTP, and dependencies;
 which catches issues like [internal compiler function signature changes](https://github.com/christhekeele/matcha/commit/27f3f34284349d807fcd2817a04cb4628498a7eb#diff-daf93cf4dc6034e9862d0d844c783586210ea822ae6ded51d925b0ac9e09766bR31-R43).

-## Contributing

-Contributions are welcome!
-Check out the [contributing guide][contributing] for more information, and suggestions on where to start.

-## Support

-Matcha strives to support all maintained combinations of Elixir and erlang/OTP.
-The canonical list of supported combinations is available by checking the latest successful [test matrix run][test-matrix], but boils down to:

-- Elixir 1.10.x
-  - OTP 22.x
-- Elixir 1.11.x
-  - OTP 22.x
-  - OTP 23.x
-  - OTP 24.x
-- Elixir 1.12.x
-  - OTP 22.x
-  - OTP 23.x
-  - OTP 24.x
-- Elixir 1.13.x
-  - OTP 22.x
-  - OTP 23.x
-  - OTP 24.x

-Since it pokes around in compiler internals, it is important to get ahead of upstream changes to the language.
-This is accomplished with [nightly builds][test-edge] against the latest versions of Elixir, erlang/OTP, and dependencies; which catches issues like [internal compiler function signature changes](https://github.com/christhekeele/matcha/commit/27f3f34284349d807fcd2817a04cb4628498a7eb#diff-daf93cf4dc6034e9862d0d844c783586210ea822ae6ded51d925b0ac9e09766bR31-R43).

 <!-- LINKS & IMAGES -->